Scotland travel update | New tours of the UK!

 • Day 5: Minginish Peninsula & Lochaber

 Today, we recommend heading to the beautiful south of Skye.
-Along the way, you can take in some gorgeous scenery characterised by dramatic coastlines and mighty mountains.
-You may wish to visit the Talisker Distillery to sample some local island whisky.
-Or enjoy a walk to the beautiful crystal clear Fairy Pools at the foot of the Black Cuillin Hills.
+Along the way, you can admire the breathtaking scenery characterised by dramatic coastlines and mighty mountains.
+You may wish to visit the Talisker Distillery to sample some local island whisky while you’re here.
+Or enjoy a walk to the beautiful crystal-clear Fairy Pools at the foot of the Black Cuillin Hills.

-In the afternoon, return to the mainland over the Skye Bridge and make your way through Lochalsh and the Great Glen.
-On the way to Fort William, we recommend a stop at the Commando Memorial, a statue in a stunning location with views of Ben Nevis and the Mamores mountains.
+In the afternoon, return to the mainland via the Skye Bridge and make your way through Lochalsh and the Great Glen.
+On the way to Fort William, we recommend that you stop at the Commando Memorial, a statue in a stunning location with views of Ben Nevis and the Mamores mountains.

 Spend the night in the Fort William area.